PraveenKrSingh/tidydata/CodeBook.md

 	5.data is summarized based on the subject number and activity and mean of other variables is computed.

-	6.This is out final result and is stored.
+	6.This is our final result and is stored.